-Living on the Space Coast my entire life, I've always appreciated my community's heritage as America's premier gateway to space.
-But when I first picked up a camera in 2015, my drive to capture rocket launches greatly increased my appreciation for the immense preparation, coordination, and engineering prowess required to conduct spaceflight operations, as well as the meticulous attention to detail required to capture the perfect moment in one still frame.
+Living on the Space Coast my entire life, I've always recognized my community's heritage as America's premiere gateway to space, but when I started photography in early 2015 — basically on a whim — my drive to capture rocket launches greatly increased my appreciation for the immense preparation, coordination, and engineering prowess required to conduct spaceflight operations, as well as the meticulous attention to detail required to capture the perfect moment in one still frame.

-In July 2017 I had the honor of volunteering for Buzz Aldrin’s ShareSpace Foundation, working as an event photographer at the ShareSpace Foundation Apollo 11 Gala at Kennedy Space Center Visitor Complex, which commemorated the 48th anniversary of the Apollo 11 mission in July 1969.
+I had the honor of volunteering for Buzz Aldrin’s ShareSpace Foundation in July 2017, working as an event photographer at the ShareSpace Foundation Apollo 11 Gala at the Kennedy Space Center Visitor Complex, which commemorated the 48th anniversary of the Apollo 11 mission in July 1969.

-United Launch Alliance's company headquarters; two-story-tall image mural
+United Launch Alliance company headquarters: Two-story-tall image mural

 Aviation Week magazine, cover: February 2018